 - 1. Purchase / Procurement Request Form

 - 2. Rationale for method of procurement.

 - 3. Independent Cost Estimate

-- 4. Type of contract.

-- 5. Solicitation document distribution list.
+- 4. Contract Management Matrix Form for determination of whether and what type of contract is needed for the procurement.

-- 6. Solicitation document.
+- 5. Solicitation document.

-- 7. Certification of Advertisement
+- 6. Certification of Advertisement

+- i.
+Proof of Publication

+- ii.
+E-mails to potential vendors / electronic distribution of solicitation document.

-- 8. Addenda, if any.
+- 7. Addenda, if any.

-- 9. Correspondence of any kind relative to the project.
+- 8. Correspondence of any kind relative to the project.

-- 10. Intergovernmental approvals, if applicable.
+- 9. Intergovernmental approvals, if applicable.

-- 11. Requests for, and responses to, approved equals.
+- 10. Requests for, and responses to, approved equals.

-- 12. Copies of all submitted bids.
+- 11. Copies of all submitted bids.

-- 13. Responsiveness Determinations
+- 12. Responsiveness Determinations

+- 13. Responsibility Determination

+- i.
+Responsibility Determination Form

+- ii.
+Dated Print Screen of SAM/Commonwealth System barred vendors Search Results

-- 14. Fair & Reasonable Price and Responsibility Determination
+- 14. Fair & Reasonable Price Determination

 - 15. Bid attendance and tabulation sheets.

 - 16. Evaluation memoranda including, but not limited to: responsiveness and responsibility determinations, Board resolutions, sole source justifications, etc.

-- 17. Dated Print Screen of SAM/Commonwealth System barred vendors Search Results.

-- 18. Cost or Price Analysis.
+- 17. Cost or Price Analysis.

-- 19. Bonds.
+- 18. Bonds.

-- 20. Insurance.
+- 19. Proof of Adequate Insurance.

-- 21. Bid samples.
+- 20. Bid samples.

-- 22. Reps and Certs contract.
+- 21. Reps and Certs contract.

-- 23. All modifications.
+- 22. All modifications.

-- 24. Copies of invoices and packing slips.
+- 23. Copies of invoices and packing slips.

-- 25. Inspection and approval documentation.
+- 24. Inspection and approval documentation.

-- 26. Pre- and post-award certifications for all vehicle purchases.
+- 25. Pre- and post-award certifications for all vehicle purchases.

+- 26. Notice to Proceed.